Kidney Stones: What You Need to Know

 • Eating food with too much salt or sugar

 Infections and family history might be important factors in why some people develop kidney stones.
-Eating too much fructose correlates with increasing risk of developing a kidney stone.
+Eating too much fructose correlates with an increased risk of developing a kidney stone.
 Fructose can be found in table sugar and high fructose corn syrup.
 In some individuals, fructose can be metabolized into oxalate.

 What are the symptoms of a stone?

 Some kidney stones are as small as a grain of sand, while others are as large as a pebble.
 A few are as large as a golf ball!
-As a general rule, the larger the stone, the more noticeable are the symptoms.
+As a rule, the larger the stone, the more noticeable are the symptoms.

 The symptoms could be one or more of the following: